Are emotionally intelligent people able to life better?

 7. You will become a better decision maker

-Sound decision makers have the confidence to make an informed decision and not second guess them.
+Sound decision-makers have the confidence to make informed decisions and not second-guess them.

 8. You will be genuinely happy at the end of the day

-Happiness is a warm feeling which is originated inside your heart and radiates through your face and body language.
+Happiness is a warm feeling that originates inside your heart and radiates through your face and body language.

-Emotional Intelligence can be improved upon at any given point of time in life.
+We can improve emotional Intelligence at any point of time in life.

-In order to change the way we feel about a particular situation, first, we must change the way we perceive it and feel about it.
+To change how we feel about a particular situation, we must first change how we perceive it and feel about it.

 When we abstain ourselves from personalizing others’ feelings, their expressions can be perceived more objectively.

-It should be kept in mind that people do what they do not because of us, but because of them.
+Remember that people do what they do not because of us but because of them.

-The possibility of misunderstanding can be decreased by widening our perspectives.
+We can decrease the possibility of misunderstanding by widening our perspectives.